A New York holiday is incomplete without a visit to the Statue of Liberty.

 Why is Staten Island Ferry free?

-In the year 1817, Staten Island Ferry got established, and since then, it has been one of the fastest ways to get to the Island.
+In 1817, Staten Island Ferry got established, and since then, it has been one of the fastest ways to get to the Island.

 However, the people of Staten Island, who had to take the ferry almost every time they came to the mainland, weren’t happy about paying 50 cents per ride.